KhronosGroup/glTF-Tutorials/gltfTutorial/gltfTutorial_004_ScenesNodes.md

 ```
 traverse(node) {
-    processMeshes(node.meshes);
+    // Process the meshes, cameras, etc. that are
-    processOtherElements(node); // Cameras, Skins, Joints, Skeletons - discussed later
+    // attached to this node - discussed later
+    processElements(node);

+    // Recursively process all children
     for each (child in node.children) {
         traverse(child);
     }
 }
 ```

 In practice there will some additional information be required for the traversal: The processing of some elements that are attached to nodes will require information about *which* node they are attached to.
 Additionally, the information about the transforms of the nodes have to be accumulated during the traversal.
-This will be detailed in the following section.

 ### Local and global transforms